 The same applies if you’re a digital nomad, and living for a longer period overseas, with occasional visits home.
 Or perhaps you’re road tripping in a van, along with your pet dog, with no plans to return anytime some.
 While you may not need full travel insurance (particularly if you don’t need cancellation coverage, as you haven’t booked anything in advance), you still need some type of medical insurance.

-SafetyWing is insurance for nomads.
-It works like a subscription: sign up for a policy and you’ll be charged a set amount every 28 days until you pick an end-date, with the price depending on your age group, plus whether you need coverage in the USA.
-Coverage is great value, starting from just $37 per 4 weeks, for ages 18-39, excluding the USA.
+SafetyWing Nomad Insurance is travel medical insurance for nomads.
+The policy works like a subscription: sign up for a policy and you’ll be charged a set amount every 28 days until you pick an end-date, with the price depending on your age group, plus whether you need coverage in the USA.
+Coverage is great value, starting from just $40 per 4 weeks, for ages 18-39, excluding the USA.